 Cellulite can range from subtle dents to a dimply cottage cheese texture, depending on your hormone levels and cell structure, and usually affects the thighs, butt, and stomach.
 Over time, the collagen bands (known as fibrous septae) that connect the skin to underlying tissue can strengthen and drag the skin downwards while pushing fat up toward the skin — thus creating the depressions, known as dimples.
 It is the tension of these fibers that causes the protrusions of fat, *not* the fat itself, which is why cellulite cannot be eliminated through diet and exercise alone (and why the number you see on the scale is not an indicator of whether or not you’ll experience cellulite in the first place).
 Basically, this all means that getting rid of cellulite, even temporarily, is frustratingly tricky.

-There's an overwhelming amount of lotions, creams, ointments, serums, and vacuum-sucking devices on the market today that claim they can make cellulite vanish quickly.
+There's an overwhelming amount of body lotions, creams, ointments, serums, and vacuum-sucking devices on the market today that claim they can make cellulite vanish quickly.
 But, because cellulite occurs on a deeper level within the skin, these treatments usually fall flat.
 That's where QWO, a buzzy new cellulite treatment, comes into the spotlight — and has remained there since being FDA-approved in July 2020.
 Obviously, I was intrigued, and decided to try it out for myself.

 What Is QWO?